What is MRI?

 Depicts the blood vessels.
 The blood vessels in the neck (carotid and vertebral arteries) and brain are frequently studied by MRA to look for areas of constriction (narrowing) or dilatation (widening).
 In the abdomen, the arteries supplying blood to the kidneys are also frequently examined using this technique.
 Contrast is not necessary to perform an MRA

 Due to their low hydrogen content, a CT scan is much better for examining the lungs.
 Nevertheless, MRI can still be used to visualize large lung tumors and soft tissue injuries of the chest muscles.
 Breast MRI is almost always ordered with the use of contrast to look for malignancies, therefore we cannot perform those exams.
-We can however perform breast MRI specifically for breast implant evaluation.
-These exams do not require contrast and can only be performed at our Atlanta Brookhaven location
+We can, however, perform chest MRIs specifically for breast implant evaluation or rupture.
+These exams do not require contrast and can only be performed at our Atlanta Brookhaven location.

 Can I have an MRI if I am pregnant?

 MRI is discouraged in the first trimester of pregnancy, after that it is perfectly fine.